 - Use flexible reporting views to align your marketing goals.

-DoubleClick Natural Search is supported for Google, Yahoo, and Bing.
+DoubleClick Natural Search can display search queries from all of the search engines supported by DS, as well as queries on AOL and Ask.com.
 When running reports for DoubleClick Natural Search, please keep the following in mind:

 - Natural search traffic that is not generated from one of the supported engines will not be captured in the reports.

-- For cached links, DoubleClick Natural Search will report on this traffic for Google and Yahoo!, but will not report on this traffic for Bing.
+- For cached links, DoubleClick Natural Search will report on this traffic for Google but will not report on this traffic for Bing.

-- Equal Attribution (default): All credit is attributed to the last click, regardless of other activity higher up in the funnel.
+Equal Attribution: All credit is attributed to the last click, regardless of other activity higher up in the funnel.
 For example, if consumer clicks a display ad and visits your site without converting, then clicks a search ad and does the same, and finally clicks a natural search result and converts, all conversion credit would be attributed the natural search visit.

-Customer support will set up your advertiser with the conversion attribution option you choose.
+Customer support will set up your advertiser with the attribution option you choose.

 You can name the parameter and its value whatever you like.
 For example,